Ibtasam-98/sorting-algorithms/README.md

 * **Shell Sort:** An in-place comparison sort that can be seen as either a generalization of insertion sort or a diminishing increment sort.

-## Coming Soon

-Expect implementations of the following sorting algorithms to be added as new tutorials are released:

-* Bucket Sort
-* Counting Sort

 ## Contribution

 While this repository primarily serves as a resource for learning, contributions and suggestions are welcome!
 If you find any issues or have ideas for improvement, feel free to open an issue or submit a pull request.